ladybug-tools/spider/cookbook/design-explorer-very-lite/README.md

 * So let's look at the JSON files

 ## To do / wish list

-* 2018-08-04 ~ Theo ~ derive axes selection item directly from the'out' items in the CSV file
-* 2018-08-04 ~Theo ~ Add display of colors, sizes, shapes, opacity, shape surrounds
 * 2018-08-04 ~ Theo ~ Add filters
-* 2018-08-04 ~ Theo ~ Add axes labeling and min & max
-* 2018-08-04 ~ Theo ~ Add better heads-up display and mouseover interaction
+* 2018-08-04 ~Theo ~ Add display of sizes, shapes, opacity, shape surrounds
-* Add Sun, shade and shadows?

 ## Issues